Estimating Long-term Heterogeneous Dose-response Curve: Generalization Bound Leveraging Optimal Transport Weights: Proposed Method

 \subsubsection{Identifiable Long-term HDRC via Reweighting}

-We first study how to identify the long-term HDRC.
-Given that $Y$ is only observed in the observational dataset, identifying HDRC requires the unconfoundedness assumption in the observational dataset, i.e., $A \Vbar \{\S(a), Y(a)\}|\X, G=o$, which is unsatisfied as stated in Assumption \ref{assum: internal validity of obs}.
-Fortunately, $A \Vbar \{\S(a), Y(a)\}|\X, G=e$ holds, though $Y$ is missing in the experimental dataset.
-It raises a question: can we remove the unobserved confounding in the observational dataset to achieve identification, by utilizing the experimental dataset which includes only short-term outcomes?
-We find that, even though $\U$ is unobserved, its influence can be captured by the (in)dependence between $\S$ and $G$ conditional on $\X$ and $A$, as illustrated in the following proposition.
+Since $Y$ is only observed in observational data, identifying long-term HDRC requires the unconfoundedness assumption of observational data, i.e., $A \Vbar \{\S(a), Y(a)\}|\X, G=o$, which does not hold due to Assumption \ref{assum: internal validity of obs}.
+Fortunately, $A \Vbar \{\S(a), Y(a)\}|\X, G=e$ holds, though $Y$ is missing in the experimental data.
+It raises a question: can we remove the influence of unobserved confounders in the observational data to achieve identification, by utilizing experimental data that only includes short-term outcomes?
+We find that, although $\U$ is unobserved, its influence can be captured by the (in)dependence between $\S$ and $G$ conditional on $\X$ and $A$, as illustrated in the Proposition \ref{pro: reweight unconf}.
+For simplify, we denote $P^\w(\cdot)=\w P(\cdot)$ as the reweighted distribution built on weights $\w$.